-The reality is much more arduous and complicated.
+The reality, especially in web development, is much more arduous and complicated.
 It is generally inadvisable to ignore one of these factors, so a compromise may be necessary.
 Design-to-development handoff is crucial.
 Reconciliation needs to be found between the client and the developer.

 - What will be delivered?
 (Considering both front-end and back-end development)

 - What is the timeframe?
 (Incorporating sprint planning and task management)

 - What are the costs?
 (Considering server configuration and web hosting costs)

 These questions can help to define important elements that are relevant for web development: